-Visitor Spending in Northwest OregonNovember 6, 2018 Visitor spending rose to $1.5 billion in Northwest Oregon in 2017.
-This was an increase of 0.3 percent from 2016.
-Visitor spending has been increasing since 2011, but the growth in 2017 was less than in recent years.
+Visitor Spending in Northwest OregonOctober 29, 2019 Visitor spending rose to $1.56 billion in Northwest Oregon in 2018.
+This was an increase of 1.4 percent from 2017.
+Visitor spending has been increasing since 2011.
+The growth in 2018 was more than in 2017 but slower than in preceding years.
 Slower growth in an industry is typical as an economic expansion matures, and growth in visitor spending has been slowing since 2014.

-Visitors also spend money in other industries such as retail trade, transportation and even health services when vacation accidents happen.
+Visitors also spend money in other industries such as retail trade, transportation, and even health services when vacation accidents happen.
 But because visitors account for a smaller portion of spending in these industries, the leisure and hospitality sector is considered the bellwether for tourism.